Aristylux/GoGoCar-App/doc/DOC_Oracle_Cloud.md

-This tutorial is for

-using postgresql in oracle cloud server.
+This tutorial is for : use postgresql in oracle cloud server.

+# Orale

 Connect to our public server:

 ```bash
 client@user:~$ ssh -i <private-key> <username>@<public_ip_address>
 ```

-# Orale

 Connect to the server: